LibCrowds/libcrowds-viewer/README.md

 }
 ```

-Optionally, you can also pass an image region, such as that returned as
+Optionally, you can also pass a `region` to highlight, such as that returned by
 `imageRect` when in select mode.
-This region will be highlighted when the
-viewer is loaded.

 ### Events